 This relatively new dining club is located in the old Harbor Springs rail depot and has a beautiful and unique ambiance.
 Dress up a bit for the occasion: depending on the season, it is accessible to the public.

-Located twenty minutes down the road in Good Hart, this spot is known for its Polish far, amazing Lake Michigan sunsets, and rowdy Sunday night dance parties.
-Make the trip—the live band is always worth it.
+Located twenty minutes down the road from Good Hart, in the town of Cross Village, this spot is known for its Polish fare, amazing Lake Michigan sunsets, beautiful outdoor dining, and historic landmark status.
+Make the trip—it's always worth it.

 As the name implies, at this bar (located in the Northern Lights Bowling Alley), anything goes.

 Just down the road in Petoskey, this local favorite is known for hearty, casual fare and is the kind of place where you’ll find peanut shells scattered all over the floor.